Understanding of the properties of neural network approaches for transient light curve approximations: Quality metrics

 \subsection{Approximation quality}

-We measure the quality of the proposed approximation methods using direct and indirect approaches.
-In the direct one, we measure the difference between the models' predictions and observations of light curves.
-In order to achieve this, the observations are divided into train and test samples using a binned split.
-Consider a light curve with $n$ points $\{(x_1, y_1), (x_2, y_2), ..., (x_n, y_n) \}$ at timestamps $\{t_1, t_2, ..., t_n \}$, where $t_1 \le t_2 \le ... \le t_n$.
-Let us define the width $\Delta t$ of a time bin, and split the observations into $k$ bins $\{b_1, b_2, ..., b_k \}$:
+We measured the quality of the proposed approximation methods using direct and indirect approaches.
+In the direct approach, we measured the difference between the models' predictions and observations of the light curves.
+In order to achieve this, the observations were divided into train and test samples using a time-binned split.
+Consider a light curve as an object with $n$ points $\{(x_1, y_1), (x_2, y_2), ..., (x_n, y_n) \}$ at timestamps of $\{t_1, t_2, ..., t_n \}$, where $t_1 \le t_2 \le ... \le t_n$.
+We then define the width, $\Delta t,$ of a time bin and split the observations into $k$ bins, $\{b_1, b_2, ..., b_k \}$:

-We randomly select two nonempty bins $b_{test}$, except the first $b_1$ and the last $b_k$, to measure the approximation quality.
-All observations in other bins are used for the models' training.
-To estimate the quality, we calculate the following metrics: Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE), Relative Squared Error (RSE) and Relative Absolute Error (RAE), which are defined as
+We randomly selected two nonempty bins $b_{test}$, with the exclusion of the first $b_1$ and the last $b_k$, to be the test set and to measure the approximation quality.
+All observations in the other bins were used for training.
+We note that we did not limit the bins selection by passbands, so the test split could contain observations in a passband that was not present in the training set.
+To estimate the quality, we calculated the following metrics: root mean squared error (RMSE), mean absolute error (MAE), mean absolute percentage error (MAPE), relative squared error (RSE), and relative absolute error (RAE), defined as follows:

-where $\mu(x_i)$ is a prediction of an approximation model, $m$ is the number of observations inside the test bins $b_{test}$, and $\bar{y}$ is the average of light flux measurements $y_i$ inside the bins.
+where $\mu(x_i)$ is a prediction of an approximation model, $m$ is the number of observations inside the test bins, $b_{test}$, and $\bar{y}$ is the average of flux measurements $y_i$ inside the bins.

-The deviation from the true curve from the predicted one can be important in case of particular physics motivated measurement.
-In order to characterize the set of estimated deviations we use the following metrics to measure quality of the flux standard deviation $\sigma(x)$ estimated by the models.
-These metrics are the Negative Log Predictive Density (NLPD), the normalized Root Mean Squared Error based on observed error (nRMSEo), the normalized Root Mean Squared Error based on predicted error (nRMSEp)~\citep{10.1007/11736790_1} and the Prediction Interval Coverage Probability (PICP)~\citep{SHRESTHA2006225}, that are defined as
+The deviation of the true curve from the predicted one can be important in the case of particular physically motivated measurements.
+In order to characterize the set of estimated deviations we used the following metrics to measure the quality of the flux standard deviation $\sigma(x)$ estimated by the models.
+These metrics are negative log predictive density (NLPD), normalized root mean squared error based on observed error (nRMSEo), normalized root mean squared error based on predicted error (nRMSEp)~\citep{10.1007/11736790_1}, and prediction interval coverage probability (PICP)~\citep{SHRESTHA2006225}, which are defined as follows: